JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 * `foo` should enable all unstable language features that `bar` enabled (there's no such requirement for bugfix features);
 * `apiVersion`, bugfix language features, and `progressiveMode` can be set arbitrarily;

+## Default Project Layout

+By default, each project contains two source sets, `commonMain` and `commonTest`, where one can place all the code that should be shared between all of the target platforms.
+These source sets are added to each production and test compilation, respectively.

+Then, once a target is added, default compilations are created for it:

+* `main` and `test` compilations for JVM, JS, and Native targets;
+* a compilation per Android variant, for Android targets;

+For each compilation, there is a default source set under the name composed as `<targetName><CompilationName>`.
+This default source set participates in the compilation, and thus it should be used for the platform-specific code and dependencies, and for adding other source sets to the compilation by the means of 'depends on'.
+For example, a project with targets `jvm6` (JVM) and `nodeJs` (JS) will have source sets: `commonMain`, `commonTest`, `jvm6Main`, `jvm6Test`, `nodeJsMain`, `nodeJsTest`.

+Numerous use cases are covered by just the default source sets and don't require custom source sets.

+Each source set by default has its Kotlin sources under `src/<sourceSetName>/kotlin` directory and the resources under `src/<sourceSetName>/resources`.

+In Android projects, additional Kotlin source sets are created for each Android source set.
+If the Android target has a name `foo`, the Android source set `bar` gets a Kotlin source set counterpart `fooBar`.
+The Kotlin compilations, however, are able to consume Kotlin sources from all of the directories `src/bar/java`, `src/bar/kotlin`, and `src/fooBar/kotlin`.
+Java sources are only read from the first of these directories.

+## Running Tests

+A test task is created under the name `<targetName>Test` for each target that is suitable for testing.
+Run the `check` task to run the tests for all targets.

+As the `commonTest` [default source set](#default-project-layout) is added to all test compilations, tests and test tools that are needed on all target platforms may be placed there.

+The [`kotlin.test` API](https://kotlinlang.org/api/latest/kotlin.test/index.html) is availble for multiplatform tests.
+Add the `kotlin-test-common` and `kotlin-test-annotations-common` dependencies to `commonTest` to use `DefaultAsserter` and `@Test`/`@Ignore`/`@BeforeTest`/`@AfterTest` annotations in the common tests.

+For JVM targets, use `kotlin-test-junit` or `kotlin-test-testng` for the corresponding asserter implementation and annotations mapping.

+For Kotlin/JS targets, add `kotlin-test-js` as a test dependency.
+At this point, test tasks for Kotlin/JS do not run tests by default and should be manually configured to do so.

+Kotlin/Native targets do not require additional test dependencies, and the `kotlin.test` API implementations are built-in.

 ## Publishing a Multiplatform Library

 > The set of target platforms is defined by a multiplatform library author, and they should provide all of the platform-specific implementations for the library.